When life gets on top of you, fishing can be just the tonic.

 Providing you get on, of course.

-They say that two’s company – and when you’re literally in the same boat – never a truer word was spoken.
+They say that two’s company – and when you’re literally in the same boat – you’d better hope that’s true!

 Disclosure: At BonfireBob, we recommend products based on unbiased research, however, BonfireBob.com is reader-supported and as an Amazon Associate we earn from qualifying purchases if you shop through the links on this page.
 For more information, see disclosure here.

-How to Choose the Best Fishing Kayak for Two
+How to Choose the Best Tandem Fishing Kayak

-Read on to discover our handy buyer’s guide to help point you in the right direction, and we’ll find you the best 2-person kayak for fishing in no time.
+Read on for our handy tandem kayak buyer’s guide, and we’ll find you some awesome two person fishing kayaks in no time.

 Type of Kayak